 Merebeth’s pet transport adventure is not without tribulations.
 She recollects her drastic experience with one tricky feline.
 The cat sank its teeth into Meredith’s hands as she attempted to open its cage.
-The whole fiasco ended with her bleeding too much that she had to buy bandages from a local pharmacy.
-On the other hand, she recalled that she has never been bitten by a canine during dog transport tasks.
+The whole fiasco ended with her bleeding so much that she had to get bandages from a local pharmacy.
+On the other hand, she recalled that she has never been bitten by a dog during dog transport tasks.

 She was put into another frustrating yet hilarious occasion when she was tasked to transport a rescue cat.
-The feline is unable to stop mewling unless the car is inert.
-It got to the point where she had to call the rescue centre to confirm if the cat’s name, Traveller, was some form of an ironic joke.
+The feline wouldn’t stop meowing unless the car was in motion.
+It got to the point where she had to call the rescue centre to confirm if the cat’s name, Traveller, was some form of ironic joke.

 Pets with puzzling quirks are not only the challenge that Merebeth has faced in being a pet transporter.
-She also has to deal with the constant change of weather in the places where she travels to.
-Merebeth recalls the moments where she braved the snow storm in Kansas, drove through the 55 mph winds in Wyoming, and severe flooding and thunderstorms in Alabama.
+She also has to deal with the constant change of weather on her journeys.
+Merebeth recalls the moments where she braved the snowstorm in Kansas, drove through the 55 mph winds in Wyoming, and severe flooding and thunderstorms in Alabama.
 However, these obstacles proved to be only slight hiccups on the road as Merebeth admitted that she loves the thrill in battling the elements.

-The French bulldog was one of Merebeth’s well-behaved clients.
+The French bulldog was one of Merebeth’s most well-behaved clients.
 She even decided to let him cosy up on the makeshift bed on the passenger’s seat than being stuck inside the portable kennel.
-“I got so attached to that dog,” Merebeth admitted.
-“I’ve got a tonne of pictures of him – super sweet.”
+‘I got so attached to that dog,’ Merebeth admitted.
+‘I’ve got a tonne of pictures of him – super sweet.’